rpasqualone/react-redux-weather-forcast/README.md

 # React Redux Weather Forecast

 React application using Redux that allows user to search weather forecasts.
 Done to experiment with Redux and async operations.
+Also, app takes advantage of Google maps via third party plugin to render a map of the desired city's location.

 ###Getting Started###